Salma-Zag/portfolio/hacks/breakout.md

     }

     checkBallCollision() {
+      // Called after ball.update() so ball has already moved.
-      // Ball hits bottom
+      // Check bottom (miss or paddle)
-      if (this.ball.y + this.ball.dy > this.height - this.ball.radius) {
+      if (this.ball.y + this.ball.radius > this.height) {
-        if (this.ball.collidesWithPaddle(this.paddle)) {
+        // If paddle collision detected (use collidesWithPaddle with future movement) if (this.ball.collidesWithPaddle(this.paddle)) {
           // reflect and tweak dx based on where it hit the paddle for more control const hitPos = (this.ball.x - (this.paddle.x + this.paddle.width / 2)) / (this.paddle.width / 2);